 In 2010, Yellowstone developed the Native Fish Conservation Plan.
 This adaptive management plan guides efforts to recover native fish and restore natural ecosystem functions based on scientific assessment.

-In 2011, the National Park Service and the US Geological Survey launched a movement study to pinpoint lake trout spawning beds and identify general and seasonal movement patterns.
-Over 300 lake trout were equipped with telemetry tags and over 40 stationary receivers were deployed throughout the lake to monitor movements.
-The results help gillnet operations to target lake trout more efficiently.
-They also provide important details to alternative suppression methods that may target lake trout embryo in spawning areas.
+In 2011, the National Park Service and the US Geological Survey launched a movement study to target lake trout embryos in spawning beds and identify general and seasonal movement patterns.
+The results helped gillnet operators to target lake trout more efficiently.

 Future of Lake Trout Control